squillero/sgx/README.md

 The *Selfish Gene Algorithm* is a population-less evolutionary optimizer loosely inspired by the dashing interpretation of the Darwinian theory popularized in the scientific blockbuster [*The Selfish Gene*](https://en.wikipedia.org/wiki/The_Selfish_Gene).
 The optimization algorithm enables a user to efficiently find the list parameters, either discrete symbols or real numbers, that maximizes a given target function. [**[MORE]**](HISTORY.md)

-Over the years, the algorithm was [exploited](https://goo.gl/Baw9I8) by different researchers, and a few brand new approaches derived from it.
-To celebrate hitting the quarter century mark, the *Extended Selfish Gene* (SGX) is a brand new implementation of the original idea, rewritten from scratch in Python 3, with improved usability and tons of new features.
+Since 1998, the *Selfish Gene* was [exploited](https://goo.gl/Baw9I8) by different researchers, and a few brand new approaches derived from it.
+To celebrate hitting the quarter century mark, the *Extended Selfish Gene* (SGX) is a brand new implementation of the idea, rewritten from scratch in Python 3, with improved usability and tons of new features.

 #### :warning: SGX is currently under active development: This repo is only useful if you want to hack into the code.